Mayo to Clare

 Search for a Mayo Bed and breakfast

-Derrygimlagh Bog is a wonderful blanket bog in Clifden, Connemara, full of tiny lakes and peat.
-However, it is not your average bog, as Derrymiglagh was the setting of two extraordinary events during the 20th Century.
+Derrigimlagh Bog is a wonderful blanket bog in Clifden, Connemara, full of tiny lakes and peat.
+However, it is not your average bog, as Derrigimlagh was the setting of two extraordinary events during the 20th Century.
 Along the Bog Road, you can see the remnants of the world’s very first transatlantic wireless radio station which was burned down during the Irish War of Independence.
 In 1919, Alcock and Brown crash-landed at the end of the very

 first non-stop flight over the Atlantic.
 A monument